mrvillafria/Kickstarter-Analysis/README.md

 This dataset had a lot of information and was quite big.
 Some limitations I encountered were although the dataset consisted of 4,000 crowdfunding projects, majority of the campaigns were in the US.
 If Louise is looking to do another project in a different country like Great Britain, her sample size would be smaller to work with.
 I also think there are some limitations around the word "successful" and "failed".
 I would like to know what the criteria is for a campaign project to be "successful".
 Another limitation is that this data was taken from 2009-2017, it would be better to have more recent data.

 In Module 1, we created a "Descriptive Statistics" table, I thought that table had a lot of great information.
 In this table, we calculated the Mean, Median, Standard Deviation, Upper Quartile, Lower Quartile, and IQR for the goal amount and the pledged amount.
 It showed that failed campaigns had high fundraising goals in comparison to what was pledged.
+I think another chart or table that would be helpful would be comparing how long campaigns lasted.
+It would be interesting to see if projects were more successful if they had more time to raise more money and get more backers.